beosign/snakeyaml-anno/README.md

 This section covers the details of the feature including examples how to use them.

 ### Property name mapping
-If the properties of your POJO and in your yaml do not match regarding the names, you can supply a mapping by using the `Property` annotation.
+If the properties of your POJO and in your yaml do not match regarding the names, you can supply a mapping by using the `YamlProperty` annotation.

 Suppose you have the following yaml: